Meet the Team

 Emily completed her Doctorate in Educational Psychology at Southampton University in 2010.
 Prior to this, she worked with children and young people with special educational needs, specifically those who had been permanently excluded from mainstream education, and also gained experience of working within the field of research.
 For her thesis Emily explored the role of belonging in understanding the effectiveness of inclusion for children with special educational needs.

-Emily receives regular professional development and has additional training in a range of psychological models and interventions including: Psychological models of Resilience; Attachment; Coaching Psychology; Circle of Adults and PATH; Dynamic Assessment; Narrative Therapy Level 1; Solution Focused approaches; Principles of Instructional Psychology; Personal Construct Psychology; and Video Interactive Guidance (VIG).
+Emily receives regular professional development and has additional training in a range of psychological models and interventions including: Psychological models of Resilience; Attachment; Coaching Psychology; Circle of Adults and PATH; Dynamic Assessment; Narrative Therapy Level 1; Solution Focused approaches; Principles of Instructional Psychology; Personal Construct Psychology; and Suicide Prevention training, to support her in providing supervision to Designated Safeguarding Leads (DSLs) in schools.
+Emily is fully accredited in Video Interactive Guidance (VIG).

 Emily’s current research interest is exploring resilience in looked after children.